Are your COVID-19 government benefits coming to end? We have the information you need to prepare.

 - Guarantor Loans – Someone can co-sign your loan and take over your payments if you can’t afford them.
 Watch out, this can be risky for their finances.

 - Secured Personal Loans – Some personal loans also require collateral.
 Be careful here too, as the lender may seize your asset if you miss too many payments.

-You should always be on the lookout for scam artists and predatory lenders, especially when it comes to lenders who don’t check your credit.
-But to answer the question, no, not all no credit check loans are a scam.
+You should always be on the lookout for predatory lenders and those looking to take advantage of you, especially when it comes to lenders who don’t check your credit.
+But to answer the question, yes no credit check loans can be legitimate.
 That said, you will be taking on some risk when you choose a no credit check loan, such as:

 - High-Interest Rates – Some no credit check loans come with really high-interest rates.
 The lender may say it’s because they’re taking a chance by approving a client with bad credit but take this with a grain of salt.
 Payday loans are one of the most common examples of loan products that have predatory rates.

 - Short Terms – No credit check loans often come with more restrictive payment periods.
 If you can’t afford your full loan balance or payment by its due date, you’ll be charged a stiff penalty and extra interest.
 Once again, payday loans are comparable here because of their 2-week terms.

 - High/Hidden Fees – Some lenders charge for anything and everything.
 This is especially true with no credit check loans, where it’s easy to overlook the fine print when you need the cash fast.
 Fees for loan insurance, origination, and NSF or late penalties can be disguised by technical jargon or hidden from you entirely.

 - Collateral – Bad credit can make you more likely to miss payments, so some lenders ask for an asset as collateral.
 While secured loans can be larger and have better rates, the lender legally owns your asset until your debt is repaid and has the right to seize it if you default.

 Watch Out For No Credit Check Loan Ads